EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

+- Add support for multiple distributions on Docker via ``tpaexec configure … --os Debian/Ubuntu/RedHat``

 - Complete support for RHEL/CentOS 8 across architectures

-- Add support for multiple distributions on Docker via ``tpaexec configure … --os Debian/Ubuntu/RedHat``

 - Allow setting ``postgres_conf_dir`` to separate configuration files from PGDATA

+- Add support for HARP with BDR as the consensus mechanism

+- Add new ``postgres_users`` and ``postgres_databases`` settings to
+  create users and databases during deployment

+- Add declarative configuration for pglogical replication through ``publications`` and ``subscriptions`` of ``type: pglogical``

 - Add a ``tpaexec relink`` command to repair dangling symlinks into TPA_DIR from within a cluster directory

+- Add many new and exciting default hostnames beginning with 'u'

 ### Bugfixes